wso2/product-app-manager/modules/distribution/resources/migrations/migration_uiactivity_data_source_to_stats_db/README.txt

     7. Browse new 'App_Manager_Analytics' toolbox and install.(You'll have to wait few seconds until installation is completed.)

-    8. Start Aoo Manager
+    8. Start App Manager

 B. If App Manager is not configured with BAM, please follow below guidelines.

     1. Stop App Manager, if it is running.

-    2. Execute corresponding db script file in WSO2AM_DB.
+    2. Execute corresponding db script (h2/mysql/oracle) file in WSO2AM_DB.

-    3. Start the server.
+    3. Start App Manager.